The Weeknd Is Pretty Sure Usher Copied His Sound

 "House of Balloons literally changed the sound of pop music before my eyes," The Weeknd explained.
 "I heard 'Climax,' that [2012] Usher song, and was like, ‘Holy fuck, that’s a Weeknd song.’"

 "It was very flattering, and I knew I was doing something right, but I also got angry" the singer added.
-"But the older I got, I realized it’s a good thing.”
+"But the older I got, I realised it’s a good thing.”

 Jem Aswad, who interviewed the singer for the feature, agreed, pointing out that The Weeknd's debut mixtape may have set the tune for many a sad boy to come after him.
 She may have a point — artists like PARTYNEXTDOOR, Sampha, and 6lack now have a niche.
 But the Internet, specifically the R&B community, is not having it.